 The Thread Mastery Guide is very in-depth and provides A LOT of information.
 If you want to learn more about thread, it’s a great resource to read and bookmark for future reference.

-Hand Sewing Lessons for Beginners
+Types of Hand Stitches: Lessons for Beginners

-To help you learn basic hand stitching techniques, I created a series of 6 step-by-step lessons designed with the beginner in mind.
+To help you learn basic hand stitching techniques, I created a series of step-by-step lessons designed with the beginner in mind.

 Each lesson includes both photo and video tutorials so you can learn in the format that best meets your learning style.